neduma1975/shriya.github.io/_pages/about.md

 I'm a passionate student dedicated to advancing human-robot interaction, soft robotics, and accessible design.
 My work focuses on creating innovative solutions that bridge the gap between humans and technology, making robotics more intuitive and beneficial for society.

+## Vision

+I believe in the power of technology to enhance human capabilities while maintaining accessibility and inclusivity.
+My goal is to develop robotic systems that not only advance the field technically but also create meaningful impact in healthcare, education, and daily life.

 ## Research & Academic Journey

 My research spans multiple prestigious institutions where I've contributed to cutting-edge projects in robotics and human-computer interaction: